Thermodynamics a la Souriau on K\"ahler Non Compact Symmetric Spaces for Cartan Neural Networks: Introduction

-Moment maps arise whenever we consider Killing vector vector fields on a manifold endowed with a symplectic structure.
-This is what happens with K\"ahler, Special K\"ahler, HyperK\"ahler and Quaternionic K\"ahler manifolds, that are the scalar manifolds appearing in $\mathcal{N}=1,2,3,4$ supergravity/supersymmetric gauge theories.
-Because of that, moment maps play a very important role in the whole landscape of supersymmetric field theories: in particular they are the basic building blocks in the construction of scalar potentials (see for instance the Physics Report \cite{Trigiante_2017}, the book \cite{advancio} and the general paper \cite{pupallo2}).
+satisfying certain equivariance conditions. \footnote{{ For a general characterization of the moment maps see, for instance,} \url{https://arxiv.org/abs/1605.05559}.} For several applications, one considers moment maps with values in a specific subalgebra $\mathbb{H}_0$ of $\mathrm{Hol}(\mathcal{M})$.
+For instance, if $\mathcal{M}$ is K\"ahler, Special K\"ahler or Hyper-K\"ahler, $\mathbb{H}_0=\mathfrak{u}(1)$, Lie algebra of the ${\rm U}(1)$ group of K\"ahler transformations.
+In this case, the compact $\mathfrak{u}(1)$ generator has an invertible action on the tangent space to $\mathcal{M}$.
+The curvature $\boldsymbol{\mathcal{K}}$ of the corresponding ${\rm U}(1)$-connection is a non-singular closed 2-form which provides a symplectic structure on the manifold, namely a maximal rank, closed 2-form $\omega=\boldsymbol{\mathcal{K}}$.
+In general, the existence of a symplectic 2-form is not related to the metric properties of the manifold, or to the very existence of a metric.
+On a Riemannian manifold, endowed with a symplectic 2-form, we require the latter to be consistent with the Riemannian structure and, in particular, with its isometries.
+This is only possible if the Lie derivative of $\omega$, with respect to all Killing vectors, vanishes.
+The only possibility for this is that the manifold be of K\"ahler type and $\omega$ is proportional to the K\"ahler 2-form $\boldsymbol{\mathcal{K}}$, since, in this case, the $\mathfrak{u}(1)$ subalgebra, defining $\boldsymbol{\mathcal{K}}$, is in the center of Holonomy algebra.
+K\"ahler, Special K\"ahler and Hyper-K\"ahler manifolds, are an important ingredient in supergravity/supersymmetric gauge theories.} { Indeed, they }play a very important role in the whole landscape of supersymmetric field theories: in particular they are the basic building blocks in the construction of scalar potentials (see for instance the Physics Report \cite{Trigiante_2017}, the book \cite{advancio} and the general paper \cite{pupallo2}).
 Moment maps play also a fundamental role in the resolution of singularities via K\"ahler and HyperK\"ahler quotients {\`a} la Kronheimer (for a review see for instance the lecture notes \cite{freletturepotsdam} and all the vast literature there quoted).
 In the series of papers \cite{caldobarbaresco,barbaresco2,barbaresco3,marlegibbs,marlentropia}, the authors rely on moment maps as a fundamental ingredient in the construction of partition functions for symplectic manifolds and the explicit examples they present, namely the cases of the hyperbolic plane and of the Siegel plane (see also \cite{pgtstheory} for the role that the latter might play in Machine Learning), the symplectic structure utilized to define the moment maps is the one provided by the K\"ahler 2-form; hence, it applies to the very manifold $\mathcal{M}$, which in the considered examples is indeed K\"ahlerian, rather then to its tangent bundle $\mathcal{TM}$ which, instead, is the geometrical substratum of the geodesic dynamical system that can be defined on every Riemannian manifold $\mathcal{M}$.